-- 2 cups shredded coconut
+- 2 cups desiccated coconut shredded

 - a pinch of salt

 In another bowl, separate the eggs, beating the egg whites and sugar until soft peaks form with a hand mixer.
 Add the melted butter, egg yolks and vanilla essence.
 Continue beating adding dry ingredients gradually, until completely combined.
 Don't overmix the cake batter after adding the flour.